 The M1 Borrow interest rate is variable and tracks the Federal Funds Rate.
 The current M1 Borrow rate is 3.50% with a 1.50% discount for M1 Plus subscribers (M1 Plus rate for Borrow is 2%).
 You can learn more about M1 Plus here.

 In most cases, the interest expense can be deducted from investment income for tax purposes.
 This can lower your after-tax cost of borrowing money even further.

 You will be charged interest at the end of every month, and you will only need to pay for the line of credit borrowed.
 This amount is deducted from your cash balance if available or will increase your amount borrowed.
 Learn more about M1 Borrow billing.

 How do I pay back my loan?

-To pay back your loan, visit M1 Borrow and select "Pay Back".
-You will be shown both your current amount borrowed and cash balance.
-Enter the amount you would like to pay back.
-If your cash balance isn't high enough to pay back the full amount you wish to pay, we will sell from your portfolio to make up the difference.
+To pay back your loan, visit M1 Borrow and select "Pay Back."
+You will be shown your current amount borrowed.
+Enter the amount you would like to pay back and select whether you'd like to pay back the amount from your external bank, your Invest account, or your Spend account.
+If your cash balance for your Invest account isn't high enough to pay back the full amount you wish to pay, we will sell from your portfolio to make up the difference.